publiclab/publiclab-archive/notes/A_SCH/01-07-2021/addressing-the-health-impacts-of-petrochemical-production.md

 ---
-title: Addressing the Health Impacts of Petrochemical Production
+title: 'Addressing the Health Impacts of Petrochemical Production'
 tagnames:
 author: A_SCH
 path: /notes/A_SCH/01-07-2021/addressing-the-health-impacts-of-petrochemical-production.md